hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/scenarios/post_event.md

     return True

 def post_date(d: Driver, date:str) -> bool:
-    """ Sends the date of event.
+    """ Sends the date of the event.

     Args:
-        d (Driver): The driver instance used for interacting with the webpage. date (str): The date of the event.
+        d (Driver): The driver instance used for interacting with the webpage. date (str): The date of the event to be posted.

     Returns:
         bool: `True` if the date was sent successfully, otherwise `False`.